keyboardreamer/carbon-personality-test/README.md

 ## how to use this
 The first and second page (introduction) is not important, if you already know things related to carbon footprint, just skip it
+Input your data according to the question in the 3,4,5,6 page Then you wil see you results :)